 Periods of inactivity and immobilisation that is caused by injury and corrective surgery may result in significant losses in muscle mass, strength and function.
 Depending on the severity of an injury, sport and physical activity participation are reduced or completely restricted, therefore limiting the anabolic stimulus of exercise to support protein synthesis.
-Therefore you need to follow a strict post surgery diet to alleviate reductions in lean tissue and simultaneous gains in unwanted fat mass.
+Therefore certain alterations to the diet must be considered to alleviate reductions in lean tissue and simultaneous gains in unwanted fat mass.
 Individualised nutritional strategies should be aligned to stimulating the healing process of a particular injury whilst meeting the energy demands of a person’s activity levels.
-With this in mind, here is a list of foods that promote healing after surgery.
+With this in mind, here are a list of foods and supplements that may promote recovery from injury and following surgery.

 Diet After Surgery For Energy Balance